Omphemetse08/Module_5_OMPMAR491_BCL2401_Group1E_Omphemetse_Marole_JSL05/README.md

 - You can easily add more songs to the list by following the same format (title, artist, genre).
 - you can also add more guardian and their genres.

+# challenges

+- The i faced when i was coding the guardian playlist background was not showing because i didn't add class.
+- And the titles didn't show the yellow color because i didn't add a span class.